jakobib/ticer2012/slides.md

 ## The situation

-* There is no cloud but IaaS, PaaS, and web applications (SaaS)
-* Software is inherently complex and becomes obsolete ("fish")
+* Software is inherently complex and becomes obsolete
-* Data ages less rapidly because it can be used in **different context and time** ("wine")
+* Data ages less rapidly if it can be used in **different context and time**

 *In the end all content will be digital -- get used to it!*